 Transform nodes are queries that don't contain any data themselves.

-Table nodes are the resulting output of a transform that has been run.
+Table nodes are either dataset tables, or the resulting output of a transform that has been run.

-Click on a node in the minimap to bring up a corresponding panel on the right of your screen which shows the current state of the node.
+Click on a node in the left panel to focus the right panel with the current state of the node.
 This right panel is where you will be able to inspect tables and datasets, and build transforms.

 Nodes are connected by paths which show how they are related to each other.
 All nodes are sequential from the top of the screen to the bottom.
 As you create new nodes you can trace their relation to each other through these paths.
 When you have a node selected, it's path will be lit up in purple to more easily trace it through your project.

-As you build your project, its minimap will expand with many new nodes.
-You can use the zoom buttons in the bottom left corner to make the map a more manageable size.
+As you build your project, its tree will expand with many new nodes.
+You can use the zoom buttons in the bottom left corner to change your view.

 The most basic step to start a project is to query a dataset using a transform.
-To get started, click on a dataset node and then click + Transform which appears below it.
+To get started, click on a dataset or table node and then click + Transform which appears below it.
+(On a dataset you will be prompted to select which table you'd like to query.)

 This will create a new transform node and its output table which will eventually be populated with the output of this transform operation.
-The transform will initially show an invalid icon, indicating that it can't be run in its current state and you will need to choose parameters to build your query.
+The transform will initially show an invalid icon, indicating that it can't be run in its current state and you will need to choose parameters to build a valid query to run it.

 To specify parameters (including variables to select, new variables to create, rows to filter, and more) and run the transform, click on the transform to see its contents in the right panel.
 The powerful functionality available within the transform tool is explored more thoroughly in the Transforms section.